haikalfouzi/haikalfouzi.github.io/_posts/2021-01-03-Convex & Optimal Rocket Landing Guidance Control.md

 Above are the vehicle initial parameters and conditions set up through MATLAB.
 The specific impulse $I_{sp}$ was chosen to reflect an [ethanol liquid oxygen (LOX) rocket engine performance](http://www.astronautix.com/l/loxalcohol.html).
 For this simulation, we'll use open source solver [CVX](http://cvxr.com/cvx/doc/intro.html#what-is-cvx) [SeDuMi](https://github.com/sqlp/sedumi) to solve our SOCP problem.
 Discretized problem 4 equation and constraints are formulated in MATLAB as per below

 {% gist da8194a80bc9451fba23771d0a91a09b %}

+The trajectory in figure below shows how the vehicle overshot the target during the entry phase and how it works its way back towards the landing site.
+Keep in mind that the $t_f$ in this situation is static at 100 seconds and is not necessarily globally optimal.

+{% include image.html file="/landing/trajectory.png" %}
+{% include image.html file="/landing/trajectorygif.gif" %}
+{% include image.html file="/landing/vehicle_descent.gif" %}
+{% include image.html file="/landing/trajectory with glide slope constraint.png" description="Trajectory with Glide Slope Constraint" %}
+{% include image.html file="/landing/thrust.png" %}
+{% include image.html file="/landing/position.png" %}
+{% include image.html file="/landing/mass.png" %}